Table of Contents

 The primary current therapeutic approach against viral diseases is to target viral components that are essential for replication.
 There are a number of disadvantages targeting viral components including the limited number of druggable viral targets because viruses have a small genome, as well as the rapid development of drug resistance.
 New drug therapies combine antivirals to increase efficacy and to avoid the development of drug resistant strains.
 These strategies are effective for viruses such as HIV, but clearly there is a need to expand our drug arsenal to address the wide diversity of viruses.
 This pathway relies on alternative strategies for drug discovery, such as examining the virus-host interface.

-Journal of Antivirals & Antiretrovirals is using Editorial Manager System for quality in review process.
-Editorial Manager is an online manuscript submission, review and tracking systems used by most of the best open access journals.
+Journal of Antivirals & Antiretrovirals is using Editorial Tracking System for quality in review process.
+Editorial Tracking is an online manuscript submission and review systems used by most of the best open access journals.
 Review processing is performed by the editorial board members of journal or outside experts; at least two independent reviewers approval followed by editor's approval is required for acceptance of any citable manuscript.